Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Probe incompatibility for single-mode loss

 The probe-incompatibility bound \eqref{eq:probeincompboundexp}, therefore, reads:

 If we now substitute the formulas for asymptotically saturable single parameter bounds $F_{\varphi}^{\mathrm{(max),(1)}}$ \eqref{upper_phase} and $F_\eta^{\mathrm{(max)}}$\eqref{upper_loss}, we get:

 where $N$ is the maximal number of photons allowed.
-We see that, in order to have the upper bound equal to 1 (and hence satisfy necessary condtion for probe compatiblity), we need to satisfy two conditions:
+We see that, in order to have the upper bound equal to 1 (and hence satisfy necessary condition for probe compatibility), we need to satisfy two conditions:

-The first condition means that we should use states of light that on average contains the maximal amount of photons in the sensing arm that are allowed in the problem, while the second condition requires the photon number statistics in the sensing arm to be super-Poissonian.
+The first condition means that we should use states of light that on average contain the maximal amount of photons in the sensing arm that are allowed in the problem, while the second condition requires the photon number statistics in the sensing arm to be super-Poissonian.

 One might wonder if the two conditions are not contradictory.
 The example of the state below shows that they are not contradictory: there are single-mode states that satisfy both conditions in the asymptotic limit of large $N$ (this does not mean that this state actually offers the optimal performance, only the existence of states with such property).